Bobbyc6231/sep11-freedom-project/tool/learning-log.md

 ```
 - The symbols actually have a reason of being there, the symbols are defined in such that is is defined, and the symbols then put the sprites in the order of which it is called.
+- Added more symbols to the level which added more objects to the level

 - Putting assets